flip

 This is the cross axis in which overflow is checked to perform a

-flip, the opposite axis of mainAxis
+flip, the axis perpendicular to mainAxis

 .